The Best Cargo Carriers

 Hard-sided rooftop cargo boxes offer the most protection, but must be mounted on a cargo rack with crossbars.
 They're great for skis, snowboards, tents, and other big or bulky gear.
 Soft-sided cargo bags are cheaper and can be attached directly to your vehicle's roof without a rack, but they're designed primarily to tote luggage, not expensive sports gear, and are less rugged.
 For heavy-duty hauling — scooters, wheelchairs, multiple bikes, and other equipment above 100 pounds or so — a hitch cargo carrier is the better option.
 Many can carry up to 500 pounds or more, and some fold flush when not in use, but you'll need a vehicle that's designed to haul a trailer in order to use a hitch-mounted model.

-To find the best cargo carriers, we consulted expert reviews by specialists at Outdoor Gear Labs and Popular Mechanics, as well as product roundups at auto-enthusiast sites like Car Bibles and AutoGuide.com, among others.
+To find the best cargo carriers, we consulted expert reviews by specialists at Outdoor Gear Labs and Popular Mechanics, as well as product roundups at auto-enthusiast sites like AutoGuide.com, among others.
 We also read hundreds of consumer reviews on retailers' websites to get a sense of how our picks rated with users when it came to common concerns like convenience and ease of use, build quality, and long-term durability.
 All of our picks earn solid endorsements, and are considered among the best values available.
 Prices range from less than $100 for a simple hitch carrier or a rooftop cargo bag to $750 for an extra-large cargo box from premium brand Thule that can safeguard a whole family's worth of skis and other valuable sports equipment.

 Prices and availability are subject to change.